haskell-game/tiny-games-hs/README.md

 - [minify.hs](minify.hs) (from haskell-game/tiny-games-hs#14; contact @kindaro with issues/feedback)
 - [hackage/brickbreaker/minify.hs](hackage/brickbreaker/minify.hs) (from haskell-game/tiny-games-hs#63; contact @fgaz)

-### Animated GIFs
+### Animations

-Here's one way to make animated GIFs for your README:
+Here's one way to make animated GIFs or APNGs for your README (see also [ski/Makefile](hackage/ski/Makefile)):

 ```
 # Install Noto Emoji font, required by agg to show emojis
 $ asciinema rec game.cast
-$ agg -v --cols 80 --rows 25 --font-family 'Essential PragmataPro' --font-size 16 game.cast game.big.gif
+$ agg -v --cols 80 --rows 25 --font-family 'Essential PragmataPro' --font-size 16 game.cast game.lg.gif
-$ gifsicle -V --lossy=50 -k8 -O2 -Okeep-empty game.big.gif -o game.gif
+$ gifsicle -V --lossy=50 -k8 -O2 -Okeep-empty game.gif -o game.gif
+$ gif2apng game.gif game.png
 ```

 agg doesn't show colour emojis [yet](https://github.com/asciinema/agg/issues/2).
 The Noto Emoji glyphs are monochrome and less pretty, but will give the idea.
-The older asciicast2gif does show colour emojis, but doesn't convert ansi-terminal-game output well.
+(asciicast2gif which predates agg does show colour emojis, but doesn't convert ansi-terminal-game output well.)

-Shrinking the gif with gifsicle is good for repo longevity and page load times.
+Shrinking the gif, eg with gifsicle, is recommended for repo longevity and page load times.
-You can see a Makefile with these commands in hackage/ski.
+It helps gif2apng a lot also.

+APNGs are preferable if you can manage it.
+They will not be obscured by Github's gif player button, they can be hyperlinks, and they can have smaller file size.